commonpike/fairpost/README.md

 online (oauth) consent page in a webbrowser.

 Commonly, you would call this script every day or week for every user.
-Fairpost can then automatically **prepare** the folders, **schedule** the next post using a certain interval and **publish** any post when it is due.
-All the user has to do is add folders with content.
+Fairpost can then automatically **prepare** the posts from the sources, **schedule** the next post using a certain interval and **publish** any post when it is due.
+All the user has to do is add folders with content in the `incoming` folder.

-Or, if you prefer, you can manually publish one specific folder as posts on all supported and enabled platforms at once, or just one post on one platform, etcetera.
+Or, if you prefer, you can manually publish one specific source as posts on all supported and enabled platforms at once, or just one post on one platform, etcetera.